webpack/webpack.js.org/src/content/guides/asset-modules.md

 const logo = new URL('./logo.svg', import.meta.url);
 ```

-Depends on the [`target`](/configuration/target) in your configuration, webpack will compile the above code into different result:
+Depending on the [`target`](/configuration/target) in your configuration, webpack would compile the above code into different result:

 ```js
 // target: web